 - the charter of the committee

-- the members of the committee
+- · the members of the committee

 - as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings

-The members of the nomination and remuneration committee during the year were: Eugene Fung (Chairman) and Paul Reading.
-The committee consists only of independent Directors and is chaired by an independent Director who is not Chairman of the Board.
+The members of the nomination and remuneration committee during the year were: Eugene Fung (Chairman), Paul Reading (retired 27 November 2015) and John Nicholls (appointed on 1 September 2015).
+The committee consists only of independent directors and is chaired by an independent director who is not Chairman of the Board.
 During the reporting period the committee had only two members and not a minimum of three as set out in the recommendation.
-The Board considers the current size of this committee to be appropriate in light of the size of the Board and the particular circumstances of the Company.
+The board considers the current size of this committee to be appropriate in light of the size of the board and the particular circumstances of the company.

 The committee operates pursuant to a nomination and remuneration committee charter, which is available on the Company's website.
-The nomination and remuneration committee are responsible for various aspects of remuneration, including the review of the Managing Director and board members at least annually.
-The details of the committee meetings held during the year and attendance at those meetings are detailed in the Directors' meetings schedule in the Directors' report.
+The nomination and remuneration committee are responsible for various aspects of remuneration, including the review of the Managing Director/Chief Executive Officer and board members at least annually.
+The details of the committee meetings held during the year and attendance at those meetings are detailed in the directors' meetings schedule in the directors' report.